 One of the most important factors in deciding if a provider is worth considering is to look at what its current and past customers think of it.
 For this reason, we pay particular attention to consumer review sites like Trustpilot, where you can get an idea of how it treats its customers and how you can expect to be treated if you sign up.

-Recent Co-op Energy reviews are very good, with 74% of over 3,000 reviewers recording a positive experience with the provider.
-Of course, this is as much in praise of Octopus as it is of Co-op, as they handle these aspects of Co-op’s service Reviews posted in recent weeks, which invariably give 4 or 5 stars, laud the simplicity and ease of doing business with Co-op Energy:
+Recent Co-op Energy reviews are very good, with 77% of almost 4,000 reviewers recording a positive experience with the provider.
+Of course, this is as much in praise of Octopus as it is of Co-op, as they handle these aspects of Coop reviews posted recently, which invariably laud the simplicity and ease of doing business with Co-op Energy:

 Easy switch, clear information.
 Done online very quickly and easily.